 A person experiencing depression feels an overwhelming lack of self-worth.
 This is a much different emotional state from someone who is sad due to a life event such as a death or a broken relationship.
 If feelings of no to low self-worth last for more than two weeks, it’s time to get medical advice.

 Depression is also known as a major depressive disorder.
-Types of depressive disorders include:
+Types of depressive disorders and their common symptoms include:

 - Persistent Depressive Disorder: A diagnosis of persistent depressive disorder occurs when a person has symptoms of depression for over two years.